 When I booked tickets earlier this year, I knew I wanted to go to Cartagena and I wanted to check out the Rosario Islands.
 Everything else that got added on to the trip would be a bonus.
 Seven days goes quickly when two of them are days spent getting to the airport, flying, getting home from the airport.
 Instead of trying to pack in Bogota, Medellin, and Cartagena into one trip, I stuck to the Caribbean Coast and promised myself I’d book another ticket to this gorgeous country again soon.

 If you’re backpacking in Colombia (I’m jealous!), then you’ll likely be spending more time in the country, but this is at least a GREAT way to spend one week in Colombia along the Caribbean coast!
+Below we’ll talk about some Colombia travel tips, how to get around the coast, where to stay in Cartagena, and why I think a trip to the Rosario Islands should be on your itinerary!

 Where to Stay in Cartagena